GeorgeDRPG/threejs-starter-kit/README.md

 Look in `package.json` scripts to see what scripts you can run.
 For example:

-`npm run build:start` or `yarn build:start` - this will build and serve the project, and be accessible from http://localhost:3123 in your browser.
+`npm start` or `yarn start` - this will build and serve the project, and be accessible from http://localhost:3123 in your browser.
+It will reload on save.

 # Workshop